Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 If you’re really passionate about Space and you just love the Stars but you don’t know much about the subject yourself, interview other people who are experts and you will naturally learn yourself and also share that value and information with your audience.

 Jerry: Yes, interviews are a very good format.
 You can literally know almost nothing and as long as you can be a good listener, you can interview people and help other people bring out their talents.
-That’s another form of values.
+That’s another form of value.
 Just be someone who helps others do their best.

 I love hearing your answers.
 It helps me to never get away from the basics.